 Combine all ingredients thoroughly by hand in a bowl.

-Shape balls the size of walnuts, and drop on the cookie sheets.
+Shape balls the size of walnuts, and drop on the cookie sheets, about 2”apart (you need that room because you are flattening them).
+20 per sheet for smallish cookies, 15 per sheet for larger cookies.
 Flatten all the balls with your fingers or with the bottom of a glass (spray it with vegetable spray first) to about 1/4 inch thick.

 Bake, one sheet at a time, for 10 minutes.
 They will end up with a slight crunch.
 Let one cookie cool and check.
 If they didn't get crunchy, return them to the oven, still warm, turned off.